 Graduate Coordinator: One of the most important steps in planning and organizing your program is meeting with your graduate coordinator.
 Most departments have an orientation or a graduate student handbook.
-Although you or the program faculty may change some courses as you progress, establishing a plan for each term that will help you focus.
+Although you or the program faculty may change some courses as you progress, establishing a plan for each term will help you focus.
 Bring a copy of the Program Plan when you meet with your coordinator.

-April Lane, the Graduate Resource Specialist, is located in College of Education, room 356.
+April Lane, the Graduate Resource Specialist, is located in the College of Education, room 356.
 She is here to help with identifying and navigating campus and community resources for graduate students.
-Contact by phone at 909-537-5058 or e-mail alane@csusb.edu.
+Contact by phone at 909-537-5058 or e-mail alane@csusb.edu or schedule a Zoom appointment: see the Graduate Resource Specialist web page.